 Since joining the Oliver Wight team, Eric has worked with diverse industries including government (Department of Defense), apparel, food, furniture, sporting goods, chemical, pharmaceutical, and biotech.
 Eric is skilled at assessing current company practices, coaching and facilitating the design of best-practice future states, and providing “shoulder-to-shoulder” support for practitioners while implementing Integrated Business Planning, Master Scheduling, Demand Management, and Manufacturing processes.

 In addition to client engagements, Eric is actively involved in ensuring that Oliver Wight stays connected to the needs of our clients and continues to provide the thought leadership that the marketplace expects from Oliver Wight.
-He is the product manager for Oliver Wight’s Integrated Business Planning portfolio of products and services, an active member of the Oliver Wight Board of Directors, and he teaches the publically offered Master Scheduling course.
+He is an active member of the Oliver Wight Board of Directors, and he teaches the publicly offered Master Scheduling Course.

 Eric achieved the APICS Certified Supply Chain Professional (CSCP) accreditation and is a contributing author to the VICS guideline, “The Ultimate Retail Supply Chain Machine – Connecting the Consumer to the Factory”, as well as several white papers and commentaries available on www.oliverwight-americas.com.
 He earned a Bachelor of Science degree in Bacteriology from the University of Wisconsin – Madison.